Sunday

 "Possibly I was a little ahead of my time," he says.
 Could he play defensively?
 "Never!" he joked.
 "Oh, I did a bit, but at 170lbs I wasn't able to hurt anybody."

 Lewicki scored 105 goals and 135 assists in 461 regular season games.
 He is one of the few players to win the Memorial Cup (Port Arthur Bruins, 1948), Allan Cup (Toronto Seniors, 1949) and Stanley Cup (Toronto Maple Leafs, 1950).
+In fact, he is the only player to win all three while still of junior age.

 After leaving the NHL in 1959 Lewicki rounded out his career with 4 years in the minors before calling it quits.
 He regretfully looks back and realized maybe he quit to soon as the NHL expanded just a couple of years after he retired.